rigoneri/syte/README.md

 # Syte

-Syte is a easy to setup and deploy personal site that has social integrations like tumblr, twitter, github and dribbble.
-You can start off by seeing an example of it on my personal website <http://rigoneri.com>
+Syte is a really simple but powerful packaged personal site that has social integrations like tumblr, twitter, github and dribbble.
+You can start off by seeing an example of it on my personal   site <http://rigoneri.com>

 ### There is only one rule

-You can use, reproduce and do whatever you want with syte as long as you choose a different adjacent color as the ones used by the people below:
+You can use, reproduce and do whatever you want with syte as long as you choose a different adjacent color as the ones used by the people below.
+Once you have chosen your color and deployed your Syte based site, please send a pull request with an image of you containing the color on the border like the ones above.

 [![rigoneri](https://github.com/rigoneri/syte/blob/master/readme-imgs/rigoneri.png?raw=true)](http://rigoneri.com)

-Once you have chosen your color and deployed your syte based site, please send a pull request with an image containing the color on the border like the ones above.

 ## Social Integrations